Paudie O'Connor

-Before joining Leeds United, he spent two years in the first team for Limerick.

 Early life

 O'Connor was born in Limerick.

 Club career

 Limerick

 O'Connor made his professional debut on 7 March 2015, playing the full 90 minutes in a 3–0 loss to Bohemians in the League of Ireland Premier Division.
 He went on to make 16 appearances in the 2015 season, scoring his first professional goal on 14 August against Cork City.
 Following Limerick's relegation to the First Division, O'Connor made 23 appearances in the 2016 League of Ireland First Division in 2016, scoring two goals in the title-winning season.
+He also featured in the 2016 League of Ireland Cup Final as his side lost 4–1 to St Patrick's Athletic.

 Leeds United

 O'Connor had trials at Crystal Palace and Leicester City, then another with Leeds United in March 2017, where he impressed then-coach Garry Monk enough to secure a 2 1/2-year contract for an undisclosed fee from Limerick.
 He initially joined the Under-23 team, but participated in the 2017–18 first team's preseason under new coach Thomas Christiansen, and was called up onto the bench for the EFL Cup match against Newport County on 22 August 2017.
 O'Connor was named the Leeds Under 23s squad's captain for the 2017/18 season.

 Due to an injury crisis in defence, on 3 April 2018, O'Connor was named by new manager Paul Heckingbottom in Leeds' first team for their travelling squad for Leeds EFL Championship game against Fulham at Craven Cottage although he was not named among the substitutes.
 His first team debut (and first booking) came as a central defender alongside Pontus Jansson as Leeds came back from 0–1 down to earn a home point against Sunderland, with O'Connor earning praise for his first senior game.

 On 16 April 2018, O'Connor was nominated as one of four players for Leeds United's Young Player of the Year award, which was won by Bailey Peacock-Farrell.

 On 29 June 2018, O'Connor signed a new two-year contract extension at Leeds, with the option of an additional year.
 After his signing the contract, director of football Victor Orta said of O'Connor, "he will be a key player for Leeds United for many years to come", and that the club intended to send him out on loan for regular games.